SSutherlandDeeBristol/youtube-dl-wrapper/README.md

 Either clone or download as a zip and extract to a location of your choice.

+## 4. Open the Anaconda Prompt (Anaconda Powershell Prompt on Windows)

-## 4. Navigate to this project directory
+## 5. Navigate to this project directory

 Navigate to wherever you extracted or cloned this repository:

 e.g. `cd C:\Users\Shared\Documents\Projects\youtube-dl-wrapper`

-## 5. Create the Conda environment
+## 6. Create the Conda environment

 `conda env create -f environment.yml`